Support for Political Stress

 Set Boundaries With News, Media, and Politics

 Give yourself some space from all the political talk.
 Make sure you take time away from the news and social media, and clarify with yourself which conversations are most important to you right now.
 You may have a lot you want to say and endless opportunities to get into a debate.
 Stop and ask yourself whether this is a direction that will serve you and others best.
-If you do want to lend a helping hand to the election or give someone you care about reliable information, try to point them to reliable sources and fact-checking resources rather than being the one to single-handedly change their mind.
+If you do want to lend a helping hand to upcoming elections or give someone you care about reliable information, try to point them to reliable sources and fact-checking resources rather than being the one to single-handedly change their mind.

 Ideas for setting boundaries with news, media, and politics: